kupaaa24/billingsoftware/README.md

 *Tools/Frameworks*: Tkinter (for GUI), SQLite (for database management)

 ## Libraries Used:
-*Tkinter*: For creating the graphical user interface.
+-**Tkinter**: For creating the graphical user interface.
-*SQLite3*: For managing the billing database.
+-**SQLite3**: For managing the billing database.
-*Pandas*: For handling and manipulating data.
+-**Pandas**: For handling and manipulating data.

 ## Installation
-1)*Clone this repository to your local machine*: git clone https://github.com/kupaaa24/billingsoftware 2)*Navigate to the project directory*:  cd billingsoftware 3)*Install the required libraries*: pip install pandas (Tkinter and SQLite are included in standard Python installations.)
+-**Clone this repository to your local machine**: git clone https://github.com/kupaaa24/billingsoftware -**Navigate to the project directory**:  cd billingsoftware -**Install the required libraries**: pip install pandas (Tkinter and SQLite are included in standard Python installations.)

 ## Run the application:
 python billingsoftware.py

 ## Usage

-1)Launch the application.
+1. **Launch the application.**
-2) select items, and they will automatically be added to the billing list.
+2. **Select items**: The items will automatically be added to the billing list.
-3)Review the bill and generate the final bill.
+3. **Review the bill** and generate the final bill.
-4)Save the bill to the database and print the receipt for the customer.
+4. **Save the bill** to the database and print the receipt for the customer.

 ## Future Enhancements
-*Integration with POS systems*: Further integration with existing POS infrastructure in large stores.
+-**Integration with POS systems**: Further integration with existing POS infrastructure in large stores.
-*Mobile App Compatibility*: Extend the functionality to mobile platforms.
+-**Mobile App Compatibility**: Extend the functionality to mobile platforms.
-*Inventory Management*: Adding inventory tracking features to automatically update stock levels.
+-**Inventory Management**: Adding inventory tracking features to automatically update stock levels.